 I. Try Studying pmWorkbook from the back to the front.

 The Importance Of Accessing Your Learning Before You Take the Exam

 The very best way to pass the PMP Exam is to finish your Prep Exercises for project management visibility, and finish all quiz practice.
-Also pay attention to all areas that we have pointed out in your quiz practice instructions.
+Also pay attention to all areas that we have pointed out in your quiz practice instructions which are now in the format of a document called "After Quiz Practice Review.
 Please print those instructions.
 If you can’t find them, we will send you another one.
 This is a very tough exam.
 There are no short cuts.

 B. For V6: Study your Exercise 1 solutions.
 If you are weak across all areas, then study these solutions for all areas, along with pmWorkbook, Exercise 1 Solutions, Workflows 16 for pages 22 to 68 and Workflows 13 and 11 for the rest.